Cole-deBoer/Unreal-Engine-Telemetry-Logging/README.md

 ### Expected JSON Format

-The telemetry system expects JSON data in the following format:
+The telemetry system expects JSON data in the following format, feel free to tweak this as needed:

 ```json
 [